zwave-js/node-zwave-js/docs/getting-started/data-collection.md

 ## Usage statistics

 In order to gain insight into how `zwave-js` is used, which manufacturers and devices are most prevalent and where to best focus our efforts in order to improve `zwave-js` the most, we collect statistics about the devices used in our ecosystem.
 This information is only collected **if the application developer has opted in** into this functionality.
-Since some users may have concerns about this bdata being collected, even though the data cannot be tied to a specific user, we have built our own [statistics stack](https://github.com/zwave-js/statistics-server) which is self-hosted next to the Sentry instances.
+Since some users may have concerns about this data being collected, even though the data cannot be tied to a specific user, we have built our own [statistics stack](https://github.com/zwave-js/statistics-server) which is self-hosted next to the Sentry instances.
 The reports include the following data:

 -   The **hash** of the network's home id.
 This is used to distinguish the individual networks.
 The hash cannot be reversed to reconstruct the home id.
 -   The application that uses `zwave-js` and its version.